Bianchi IX model: Reducing phase space: Introduction

 In Sec.
 II we identify the Hamiltonian of our system, which is the dynamical constraint, and we show that the Lagrangian and Hamiltonian equations are equivalent.
 In Sec.
-III we analyze the structure of the phase space by using dynamical systems method and identify the subspace of critical points.
+III we analyze the structure of the phase space by using a dynamical system method and identify the subspace of critical points.
 It turns out to be of {\it nonhyperbolic} type.
 The main part of our paper is exhibited in Sec.
 IV.
 We present the construction of the symplectic 2-form on the physical phase space and define the generator of the evolution of our cosmological system, i.e. the physical Hamiltonian.
 We make a test of our method on the specific region of the physical phase space, chosen in such a way that all calculations can be done comparatively easily.
 We conclude in Sec.
-V. Appendix A presents an useful formula to be used in Sec.
-IV for derivation of the symplectic form.
-Appendixes B an C present analysis of dynamics in terms of the McGehee and the Poincar\'{e} variables, respectively, and confirm that the nonhyperbolicity is a generic feature of considered dynamics.
+VII.
+Appendix A presents a useful formula to be used in Sec.
+V. Appendix B presents an analysis of dynamics in terms of the McGehee variables, and confirms that the nonhyperbolicity is a generic feature of the considered dynamics.